fosterdouglas/1000-daily-game-designs/games/_posts/2016-01-01-retrospective-the-words.md

 ---
 Exactly a year ago, I had this crazy idea to create a new interactive idea each day of the year.
 I’m happy to report that I made it through the entire year!
 I didn’t ever doubt that I could do it, despite ideas sometimes being painfully hard to conjure.
 While sometimes I would wait a few days to actually publish the posts, I consistently thought about and wrote up posts each day of the year.

 And it’s definitely paid off.
 The idea was to get me into the habit of thinking, analyzing, and writing about games and interactivity.
-It had the inadvertent side effect of becoming a person journal of sorts, as well as providing some people (very few though!) certain occasional joy to read these posts.
+It had the inadvertent side effect of becoming a personal journal of sorts, as well as providing some people (very few though!) certain occasional joy to read these posts.

 My initial (and continuing) goal has been to do at least 1000 days of this.
 In honor of my pride for making it through this first year, and as a brief one day respite from this crazy venture, tomorrow I’m going to look back and pick out some of my favorite posts of 2015.